VergillR/rise-notifier-browser-extension/README.md

 `git clone https://github.com/VergillR/rise-notifier-browser-extension`

 And then adding the extension manually to the browser:
-1. open Google Chrome / Opera / Vivaldi / any Chromium-based browser
+1. open Google Chrome / Chromium / Opera / Vivaldi / Brave / any Chromium-based browser
-2. enter *chrome://extensions* in the URL bar (replace *chrome* with the name of your browser if you do not use Chrome, like *opera* or *vivaldi*)
+2. enter *chrome://extensions* in the URL bar (replace *chrome* with the name of your browser if you do not use Chrome or Chromium, like *opera* or *vivaldi*)
 3. enable "Developer Mode"
 4. click "Load Unpacked"
 5. select the extension's directory and click OK